gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 ## gbifdb package

 You can also use the new R package [gbifdb](https://github.com/cboettig/gbifdb).
-The goal of **gbifdb** is to provide a relational database interface to GBIF mediated data.
+The goal of **gbifdb** is to provide a relational database interface to GBIF-mediated data.
 The project is under active development.

 ```r
 # duckdb installation